kufbwxfiwy/Delphi_GrepCompanion/README.md

 # Delphi_GrepCompanion
-Windows program which shells Grep32 (grep32.exe).
-The executable is not included in this repository.
+Windows program which shells grep32 (grep32.exe).
+The grep executable is not included in this repository.